Privacy · Plain English · Red Flagg Pty Ltd · ABN 81 683 346 116

 Red Flagg™ exists to protect people.
 That starts with how we handle your own information.
 This policy explains what we collect, why, and how we protect it — in plain English.

-• We don't sell your data.
+We don’t sell your data.
 Ever.
 Not to advertisers, brokers, or AI model trainers.
+Full stop.

-• We host in your region.
-Australian data stays in Australia, US data stays in the US, South African data stays in South Africa.
+We host in your region.
+Australian data in Australia.
+US data in the US.
+South African data in South Africa.

-• We only access what we need.
-Via Microsoft's GDAP, scoped to exactly your plan.
-You can revoke access any time.
+We only access what we need.
+Via Microsoft GDAP or equivalent Google Workspace admin access, scoped to your plan.
+Revocable any time.

-• We notify you of breaches.
-Under the relevant laws in your jurisdiction — APP NDB (AU), state laws and HIPAA (US), POPIA (SA), or GDPR (EU).
+We notify you of breaches fast.
+Under APP NDB (AU), state laws and HIPAA (US), and POPIA (SA).
+You hear first.

-• You can ask us anything about your data.
-Access, correction, deletion — email privacy@redflagg.com.au and we'll respond within 30 days.
+You can ask us anything.
+Access, correction, deletion.
+Email privacy@redflagg.com.au.
+We respond within 30 days.

 This Privacy Policy applies to Red Flagg Pty Ltd (ABN 81 683 346 116), trading as Red Flagg™, a company registered in Australia and operating in Australia, the United States, and South Africa.
 In this policy, “Red Flagg,” “we,” “us,” and “our” all mean Red Flagg Pty Ltd.

-Red Flagg is the data controller for information we collect about website visitors, prospective customers, and our own customers, except where we act as a data processor on behalf of a customer organisation (for example, when we manage their Microsoft 365 environment under their instructions).
+Red Flagg is the data controller for information we collect about website visitors, prospective customers, and our own customers, except where we act as a data processor on behalf of a customer organisation (for example, when we manage their Microsoft 365 or Google Workspace environment under their instructions).

 Our registered office is in Australia.
-Correspondence: privacy@redflagg.com.au.
+Privacy correspondence: privacy@redflagg.com.au.

 Information you give us directly